 All children will be actively supervised whilst accessing the toilet facilities.
-Children will be required to inform an educator when they need to access the toilet.
 Educators shall use appropriate communication methods to monitor children accessing the toilets.

 The Coordinator/responsible person in charge will ensure that educators receive regular instruction in effective supervision techniques including: